Mobile Security Testing. Make the First Step!

 Apps can be exposed to undesirable effects of third parties, which can result in turning your phone into a well prospering bitcoin miner.
 When such a situation happens, the app is taken off the store as soon as the faulty behavior is detected and remotely uninstalled at worst.

 Underestimating the aspects I mentioned before may lead to serious consequences for all 3 sides.
+Find out more about this topic:

 Once upon a time… What may happen if you neglect mobile security